raquelthuss/scripts_TFM/GWAS_analysis/README.md

 ## Description

-This directory includes the scripts used to perform **GWAS analysis**, to identify maker-trait associations, incorporating genotype data, covariate data, and phenotype data.
+This directory includes the scripts used to perform **GWAS analysis**, to identify maker-trait associations using **GAPIT**, incorporating genotype data, covariate data, and phenotype data.
 Each script contains the necessary commands to run:

 - **Phenotype_Analysis.R**: analysis of phenotype distribution using a Gamma GLMM and extraction of estimated marginal means